Average Cost of Homeowners Insurance in Florida (2025)

 Average Cost of Home Insurance in Florida by Coverage Amount

-When considering how much coverage you need, it's essential to ensure your policy can cover completely rebuilding your home and replacing personal property after a total loss.
-In Florida, opting for $100K in dwelling coverage results in an annual premium of $3,618, whereas a policy with $500K in dwelling coverage sees the premium climb to $15,983.
+When determining how much coverage you need, ensure your policy can cover completely rebuilding your home and replacing personal property after a total loss.
+In Florida, $100K in dwelling coverage costs $3,618 annually, while $500K in dwelling coverage costs $15,983.

 Average Annual Home Insurance Premium Florida by Coverage Amount